progmaticltd/homebox/docs/backup-restore.md

 # Data restoration

-Something bad happened, for instance you just deleted a lot of email, contacts or calendar events.
-In this case, before the next backup occurs and backup your mistake, you can quickly restore your emails, calendar events and contacts, with just one line.
+Something bad happened, for instance you just deleted a lot of emails, contacts or calendar events.
+In this case, before the next backup occurs and backs up your mistake, you can quickly restore your emails, calendar events and contacts, with just one line.

 So, just run the main borgbackup installation script: